Theodo-UK/enzyme-react-seo/README.md

 # enzyme-react-seo (Work in Progress)
-This is a simple generic test suite to ensure all your React applications meet minimum SEO requirements.
-This will not help with server side rendering or performance, but will ensure you don't miss things that impact how search engines rank your pages.
+This generic enzyme test suite helps ensure all your React application page components meet minimum SEO requirements.
+This is not intended to help with server side rendering or performance, but will help ensure you don't miss content or structure issues that impact how search engines rank your pages.

-With React is can be difficult to keep in mind the final DOM of a page, duplicate content (even if hidden by CSS), multiple h1 tags per page and missing meta data for example can easily get into production.
+With React is can be difficult to keep in mind the final DOM of a page.
+For example duplicate content (even if hidden by CSS), multiple h1 tags per page and missing meta data can easily get into production.

 ## Requirements
 Have Enzyme and jest setup.